gotygota/tastebuddy_docs/docs/admin/protocols.md

 # Tasting protocols

-!!! tools "Work in progress"
-    This site is still under construction.
-Please come back later for further information and documentation.

 ## Overview

 Last building block of sensory evaluation, the tasting sheet or tasting grid defines the set of criteria the assessment should focus on.
-The creation of a tasting protocols can be divided in two steps (plus one extra optional):
+The creation of a tasting protocol can be divided in two steps (plus one extra optional):

 1. Creation of **tasting criteria**: these are the characteristics to which the tasters will assign a score;
-2. Creation of the **tasting sheet** or **tasting grid**: combining the previsouly created criteria, a tasting grid will be available for both one-off tastings and tasting sessions;
+2. Creation of the **tasting sheet** or **tasting grid**: combining the previously created criteria, a tasting grid will be available for both one-off tastings and tasting sessions;
-3. (optional) Creation of a **tasting session**: by combining [the products to be tasted](products.md), a tasting sheet and assigning users, it allows for the comparative tasting of a series of products.
+3. (optional) Creation of a **tasting session**: by combining [the products to be tasted](products.md), a tasting sheet and assigning users, it allows for the comparative tasting of a series of products simultaneously.

 Note that `Regular Users` cannot create their own tasting criteria, sheets or sessions.